Borda/pyBPDL/README.md

     --dataset gene_small
 ```

-Using configuration YAML file `-cfg` we can set several parameters without changing the code and parametrise experiments such way that we can integrate over several configuration.
-While a parameter is a list it is aromatically iterated and you set several iterations, than it runs as each to each option, for instance
+Using configuration YAML file `-cfg` we can set several parameters without changing the code and parametrise experiments such way that we can integrate over several configurations.
+While a parameter is a list it is aromatically iterated, and you set several iterations, then it runs as each to each option, for instance
 ```yaml
 nb_labels: [5, 10]
 init_tp: 'random'